 The University of Toronto requires that all new and continuing doctoral stream students receive an annual student stipend.
 A “stipend” refers to the funds a student receives during the program funding commitment period.
 Doctoral stream students include IMS MSc and PhD students.
 It does not include IMS students completing a professional degree (MHSc Translational Research or MSc Biomedical Communications).

-Please consult the 2017-18 IMS Student Funding Policy for further details.
+Please consult the STUDENT FUNDING POLICY 2018-2019 for further details.

 Applicants may be eligible for an entrance award in their first year – some conditions apply.

 The stipend for students who receive over $15,000 as a major, competitive, external award, is set at $4,000 above the regular stipend level.
 In such cases, the student will be paid the amount of his/her award plus the difference between his/her award and the total stipend plus a $4,000 merit bonus.
 However, if the value of the award is greater than the value of the total stipend plus $4,000, the student then becomes ineligible for the merit bonus.
 It is the responsibility of the supervisor to provide the merit bonus.